Guidance

 Recommendations for research

 The guideline committee has made the following recommendations for research based on its review of evidence, to improve NICE guidance and patient care in the future.
-The Guideline Development Group's full set of recommendations for research is detailed in the full guideline.
+The Guideline Development Group's full set of recommendations for research are detailed in the full guideline.

 1 Early pregnancy assessment units